How Long to Cook a 22 lb Turkey at 325°F (Quick Answer)

 Plan on 15-17 minutes of cooking time for each pound of an unstuffed turkey.
 Estimate 15 minutes if your turkey is brined because it cooks slightly faster.

-However, every bird and oven varies, so use the internal temperature for best results.
+However, every bird and oven varies, so always confirm doneness with a meat thermometer.
 Start checking the bird early (around 4 hours), without opening the oven too often.
 Or use an alarm thermometer probe to track the temperature.

 Don’t forget to let the turkey rest on a platter or cutting board to allow for carryover cooking and to let the bird reabsorb the juices.